 Despite its morbid history, the Place de la Nation is now a rather lovely place to visit.
 Surrounded by leafy trees and fashionable cafes, it’s now a great place to relax in the bustling city.
 On the opposite side of the 11th Arrondissement is Place de la Republique.

 The Place de la Republique is a public square with statues and a central monument representing the values of the French Republic.
 Located at the junction of the 3rd, 10th, and 11th Arrondissements, it’s a popular meeting place for both locals and tourists.

-You Should Stay in The 11th Arrondissement – Bastille, Republique, And Nation If You want to stay close to the city centre, but not in the main tourist districts; You want to stay in a trendy, fashionable area, popular with Parisians; A lively nightlife is important to you.
+Stay in The 11th Arrondissement – Bastille, Republique, And Nation If you are looking for the best place where to stay in Paris for nightlife; You want to stay close to the city centre, but not in the main tourist districts; You want to stay in a trendy, fashionable area, popular with Parisians; A lively nightlife is important to you.

 Best places to stay in the 11th Arrondissement:

 - Best luxury hotel: Maison Bréguet